Merck Manual

 • Have an assistant apply gentle axial traction to the finger to facilitate entry of the aspirating needle into the joint space.

 • Aspirate the joint using a 25-gauge needle.
 Enter the skin perpendicularly from above, at the level of the joint line, just medial or lateral to the extensor tendon or from the side at a 90° angle from above.
-Direct the needle toward the center of the joint space (see figure Arthrocentesis of the Metacarpophalangeal Joint Arthrocentesis of the Proximal Interphalangeal Joint Arthrocentesis of the Proximal Interphalangeal Joint and figure Arthrocentesis of the Proximal Interphalangeal Joint Arthrocentesis of the Metacarpophalangeal Joint Arthrocentesis of the Metacarpophalangeal Joint ).
+Direct the needle toward the center of the joint space (see figure Arthrocentesis of the Metacarpophalangeal Joint and figure Arthrocentesis of the Proximal Interphalangeal Joint).
 Gently pull back on the plunger as you advance.
 Synovial fluid will enter the syringe when the joint is entered.

 • If the needle hits bone, retract almost to skin surface and then redirect at a different angle.

-• If intra-articular drugs (eg, anesthetic, corticosteroid) are to be given, use a hemostat to hold the hub of the needle motionless while removing the synovial fluid-containing syringe and replace it with the drug-containing syringe.
-If the needle has remained in place in the joint space, there will be no resistance to drug injection.
-Injections into the MCP and IP joints should not exceed 20 mg of corticosteroid or 0.5 mL in volume.
+• If intra-articular medications (eg, anesthetic, corticosteroid) are to be given, use a hemostat to hold the hub of the needle motionless while removing the synovial fluid-containing syringe and replace it with the medication-containing syringe.
+If the needle has remained in place in the joint space, there will be no resistance to medication injection.
+Injections into the MCP and IP joints should not exceed 0.5 mL in volume.

-• After injecting a corticosteroid, move the joint through full range of motion to distribute the drug throughout the joint.
+• After injecting a corticosteroid, move the joint through full range of motion to distribute the medication throughout the joint.

 • Apply an adhesive bandage or sterile dressing.